 Tucked away in a small corner of the 1st district between Rue Sainte Opportune and Boulevard de Sébastopol is an area unknown to most Paris visitors where you'll find some of the city's top jazz clubs along Rue des Lombards.
 Pawn brokers used to set up shop here and the narrow lanes still have a mildly "back alley" feel which adds to the ambiance.

-The three best jazz clubs at the moment include Sunset/Sunside with contemporary acoustic jazz on the ground floor and electro/new jazz on the lower level, Baiser Salé where you'll hear fusion jazz with Latin, African, Indian, and Middle Eastern influences, and Duc des Lombards, the most upscale of the three and most popular with tourists, partly because one of the popular Paris jazz tours often ends up here for a meal and a performance.
+The three best jazz clubs at the moment include Sunset/Sunside with contemporary acoustic jazz on the ground floor and electro/new jazz on the lower level, Baiser Salé where you'll hear fusion jazz with Latin, African, Indian, and Middle Eastern influences, and Duc des Lombards, the most upscale of the three and most popular with tourists.
 Performances at the Duc often include some of the bigger names in French and international jazz, with tickets typically running about 30€ - 40€ vs 10€ - 20€ at the other two.

 All three have full bars and serve food, with Sunset/Sunside and Baiser Salé offering casual fare and Duc des Lombards a bit fancier.
 You can stop by at any of them for a drink without catching a performance, but if you are there for a performance, you are also expected to have at least a drink or two (with or without alcohol) because the bar profits help keep ticket prices reasonable.